pollen-robotics/pollen-vision/README.md

 # Installation

 ```
-Note: This package has been tested on Ubuntu 22.04 and macOS (with M1 Pro processor).
+Note: This package has been tested on Ubuntu 22.04 and macOS (with M1 Pro processor), with python3.10.
 ```
 ## Git LFS
 This repository uses Git LFS to store large files.
 You need to install it before cloning the repository.